-We also offer 136 day places for young people in Key Stage 2, 3 and 4 in our Alternative Provisions (formerly Pupil Referral Units), based in Central/East Bristol, South Bristol and BaNES.
+We also offer 70 day places for young people in Key Stage 2, 3 and 4 in our Pupil Referral Units based in Central/East and South Bristol.
 Here young people who have been excluded from a mainstream school or are at serious risk of this action can receive 12 to 18 week courses in a supportive, small well-resourced provision aimed at returning them successfully to a local mainstream school.
-The AP's also offer Assessment places for young people who have Special Educational Needs which may result in them receiving an Education Health Care Plan.
+The PRU's also offer Assessment places for young people who have Special Educational Needs which may result in them receiving an Education Health Care Plan.

-We will look objectively at every referral made to us and base our decision on whether we can meet that young person's needs, taking into account the safety and dynamics of the young people accommodated in the academy at that time.
+We will look objectively at every referral made to us and base our decision on whether we can meet that young person's needs, taking into account the dynamics of the young people accommodated in the academy at that time.
 Local Authorities wishing to place young people will provide us with the appropriate paperwork, which will allow us to assess the level of need of the young person.

-We will also consider their safety and compatibility of needs with others within the Academy.
-If we feel that we can met their needs and accommodate the young person we will offer a place and inform the referring Local Authority.
+We will also consider their safety and the potential risks they may present to others within the academy and the wider community.
+If we feel that we can accommodate the young person we will plan the admission.